aws-solutions/automated-security-response-on-aws/README.md

 ## Deploy

-See the [AWS Security Hub Automated Response and Remediation Implementation Guide](http://docs.aws.amazon.com/solutions/latest/aws-security-hub-automated-response-and-remediation/welcome.html) for deployment instructions, using the link to the SolutionDeployStack.template from your bucket, rather than the one for AWS Solutions.
+See the [Automated Security Response on AWS Implementation Guide](https://docs.aws.amazon.com/solutions/latest/automated-security-response-on-aws/solution-overview.html) for deployment instructions, using the link to the SolutionDeployStack.template from your bucket, rather than the one for AWS Solutions.
 Ex. https://mybucket-reference.s3.amazonaws.com/aws-security-hub-automated-response-and-remediation/v1.3.0.mybuild/aws-sharr-deploy.template

 <a name="file-structure"></a>
 # File structure